 Science of Innovation

 “Science of Innovation” launched on February 11, 2013, the 165th birthday of Thomas Alva Edison, to underscore the fact that the spirit of innovation lives on in the United States today.
-The videos in this collection are available for free and aligned to middle school and high school lesson plans produced by the National Science Teachers Association (NSTA), as well as national education standards.
-NBC News correspondent Ann Curry narrates the series.
+The videos in this collection are available for free and aligned to state and national education standards.
+NBC News correspondent Ann Curry narrated the original series.
+On February 17, 2016, six new videos were released.
+The latest collection focuses on advanced manufacturing and highlights how innovation has the potential to turn fundamental science and engineering ideas into significant societal and economic impacts.
+The new collection is narrated by NBC News and MSNBC anchor Kate Snow.

 Visit the USPTO Kids Pages for more information on upcoming events and educational opportunities for children, teens, families and educators.